0xkalvin/transfer-service/README.md

 # Transfer service

-A simple, over-engineered Node.js bank transfer system that leverages (or tries to) hexagonal architecture.
+A simple, over-engineered Node.js bank transfer system that leverages ~~or tries to~~ hexagonal architecture.
+It's an in progress project to play around and have fun, feel free to contribute by any means.

 ## Requirements